Zeba-Sultana/Sultana_etal_2022/7_ValidationExperiments/3_Meki_DR_TC/ReadMe2_PS10_Val_MekiTC.txt

 For the MekiTC expeiments this was done using the function "prep_analyte_G12".
 Tasks done in the function :
 1.)
-Read in the TPS quantification file --> remove extra rows and columns --> Add well numbers 2.)
-Read in the analyte quantification file --> select relevant columns --> Add well numbers 3.)
+Read in the TPS quantification file and add well numbers.
+2.)
+Read in the analyte quantification file and add well numbers.
+3.)
 Merge based on common well numbers.
 4.)
 Add annotation such as analyte name, replicate number etc and calculate Signal_by_TPS = Signal/TPS 5.)
 Last step : Normalization over the mean signal of the replicate.